BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

       - type: FeaturedItem
         title: Smarter
         text: >
-          When the PowerBank is charged to the max, it will automatically stop charging to extend the battery.
+          When the PowerBanks and lamp are charged to the max, it will automatically stop charging to extend the battery.
         featuredImage:
           url: /images/2914281.png
           altText: altText of the image